-VIII.
+VII.
 Resident Indebtedness

-The cost of medical education is ever increasing and medical students are entering residency with increasing levels of debt.
+EMRA recognizes the cost of medical education is ever increasing and medical students are entering residency with increasing levels of debt.
 This substantial education debt often impacts the residency experience as residents attempt to begin repayment on these loans.
-Efforts should be made to increase the tax deductibility of student loan payments, reinstate residency loan forbearance and deferment, and recognize emergency medicine as eligible for state and federal loan relief programs.
+EMRA supports efforts to increase the tax deductibility of student loan payments, reinstate residency loan forbearance and deferment, and recognize emergency medicine as eligible for state and federal loan relief programs.

-Original policy adopted RC, 5/01 Reaffirmed RC, 5/05 Reaffirmed BOD, 1/06 Reaffirmed RC, 6/11 Amended and Reaffirmed, 10/18
+Original policy adopted RC, 5/01 Reaffirmed RC, 5/05 Reaffirmed BOD, 1/06 Reaffirmed RC, 6/11 Amended and Reaffirmed, 10/18 Amended and Reaffirmed RC, 10/23

-IX.
+VIII.
 Support of Point of Care Ultrasound Training in Undergraduate and Graduate Medical Education

-- A. EMRA supports that ultrasound is a separate entity and not a replacement from the physical exam and offers significant clinical data that cannot be obtained by inspection, palpation, auscultation, or other components of the physical examination - B. EMRA supports the integration of point of care ultrasound curricula into undergraduate and graduate medical education. - C. EMRA will collaborate with other organizations including, but not limited to, the American Institute of Ultrasound in Medicine (AIUM) and the Society of Ultrasound in Medical Education (SUSME) to craft guidelines describing the content of a complete undergraduate and graduate medical education ultrasound curriculum. - D. EMRA supports further research into the benefits of ultrasound education in undergraduate and graduate medical education.
+- A. EMRA supports that ultrasound is a separate entity and not a replacement from the physical exam and offers significant clinical data that cannot be obtained by inspection, palpation, auscultation, or other components of the physical examination - B. EMRA supports the integration of point of care ultrasound curricula into undergraduate and graduate medical education. - C. EMRA will collaborate with other organizations including, but not limited to, the American Institute of Ultrasound in Medicine (AIUM) and the Society of Ultrasound in Medical

+- Education (SUSME) to craft guidelines describing the content of a complete undergraduate and graduate medical education ultrasound curriculum. - D. EMRA supports further research into the benefits of ultrasound education in undergraduate and graduate medical education.